 You’ll get a cash or check payout from the closed accounts, so take the funds to a branch of the bank where the combined accounts will be.
 The spouse joining the existing account will need to show ID to be added, and then they can deposit their funds.
 Or, if you choose, both spouses can close their accounts and open a brand new one at the bank of their choice.

 Simple enough, right?
 So what are you waiting for?
 It’s time to combine your accounts and get on the same page about money.
-We have Financial Peace University classes starting soon in your area that will help you manage money as a team.
-Find your class.
+We have Financial Peace University groups meeting in your area that will help you manage money as a team.
+Find your group.